-13. Transfer of authorized Upper Floridan aquifer groundwater withdrawal to PEF’s Hines Energy Complex.
+5. The Licensee shall mitigate any adverse impact to existing legal uses caused by withdrawals.
+When adverse impacts occur or are imminent, the District may require the Licensee to mitigate the impacts.
+Adverse impacts include:

 a.
+A reduction in water levels which impairs the ability of a well to produce water;

+b.
+Significant reduction in levels or flows in water bodies such as lakes, impoundments, wetlands, springs, streams or other watercourses; or

+c.
+Significant inducement of natural or manmade contaminants into a water supply or into a usable portion of an aquifer or water body.

+6. The District may establish special regulations for Water-Use Caution Areas.
+At such time as the District’s Governing Board adopts such provisions, this certification shall be subject to them upon notice and after a reasonable period for compliance.

+G. Transfer of authorized Upper Floridan aquifer groundwater withdrawal to PEF’s Hines Energy Complex.

-An interim water supply shortage shall mean a shortage of previously authorized process and cooling water sources which results in the inability of PEF to prevent the operational water level of the Hines cooling pond from being lowered below an elevation of 158.5 feet National Geodetic Vertical Datum (NGVD).
-If the water level becomes less than 158.5 feet NGVD, despite all reasonable efforts by PEF to prevent such lowering of water level by utilizing all previously authorized water sources to the greatest extent practicable, PEF is authorized until November 30, 2005, to transfer Upper Floridan aquifer groundwater authorized to be used at PEF's Tiger Bay facility to the Hines cooling pond.
-When the water level in the Hines cooling pond rises to an elevation of 158.5 feet NGVD, and PEF is able to successfully maintain the water level at or above 158.5 feet NGVD for seven (7) consecutive days, the water supply shortage shall be considered to have ended and PEF shall discontinue the use of transferred groundwater from Tiger Bay.
+1. An interim water supply shortage shall mean a shortage of previously authorized process and cooling water sources which results in the inability of PEF to prevent the operational water level of the Hines cooling pond from being lowered below an elevation of 158.5 feet National Geodetic Vertical Datum (NGVD).
+If the water level becomes less than 158.5 feet NGVD, despite all reasonable efforts by DEF to prevent such lowering of water level by utilizing all previously authorized water sources to the greatest extent practicable, DEF is authorized until November 30, 2035, to transfer Upper Floridan aquifer groundwater authorized to be used at DEF's Tiger Bay facility to the Hines cooling pond.
+When the water level in the Hines cooling pond rises to an elevation of 158.5 feet NGVD, and DEF is able to successfully maintain the water level at or above 158.5 feet NGVD for seven (7) consecutive days, the water supply shortage shall be considered to have ended and PEF shall discontinue the use of transferred groundwater from Tiger Bay.

-b.The quantity of groundwater authorized for use at the Tiger Bay facility shall be reduced by the amount of that source being transferred to the Hines cooling pond during the water supply shortage.
+2. The quantity of groundwater authorized for use at the Tiger Bay facility shall be reduced by the amount of that source being transferred to the Hines cooling pond during the water supply shortage.
 At no time will the groundwater quantities produced at the Tiger Bay facility exceed the permitted quantities for the facility.

-c.The monthly groundwater pumpage reports required to be submitted to SWFWMD per condition XIV.D.4 shall include a breakdown of quantities produced for use at the Tiger Bay facility, water shortage transfer to the Cooling Pond at the Hines Energy Complex, and for flushing the pipelines associated with water conveyance to the Hines Energy Complex.
+3. The monthly groundwater pumpage reports required to be submitted to SWFWMD per Section B. Condition II.
+Southwest Florida Water Management District, paragraph C. shall include a breakdown of quantities produced for use at the Tiger Bay facility, water shortage transfer to the Cooling Pond at the Hines Energy Complex, and for flushing the pipelines associated with water conveyance to the Hines Energy Complex.